Arapaimidae

-Arapaiminae is a subfamily of freshwater osteoglossiform (bony-tongued) fishes belonging to the family Osteoglossidae.
+Arapaimidae is a family of freshwater ray-finned fish belonging to the order Osteoglossiformes.
 It includes the South American arapaimas of the Amazon and Essequibo basins and the African arowana (Heterotis niloticus) from the watersheds of the Sahelo-Sudanese region, Senegal, Gambia, and parts of Eastern Africa.
-This subfamily is sometimes raised to the rank of family, as Arapaimidae.
-A commonly used synonym is Heterotidinae, but according to the ICZN, Arapaiminae has priority.
+This family is sometimes treated as the subfamily Arapaiminae.
+A commonly used synonym is Heterotidinae, but according to the ICZN, Arapaimidae has priority.

-Arapaimines, along with other osteoglossomorphs, are of phylogenetic and evolutionary interest due to their trans-oceanic distribution, excellent fossil record, and position as one of the oldest living teleost lineages.
+Arapaimides, along with other osteoglossomorphs, are of phylogenetic and evolutionary interest due to their trans-oceanic distribution, excellent fossil record, and position as one of the oldest living teleost lineages.
 The type-species of the group, Arapaima gigas, is an important South American food source and charismatic representative of the region.
 Both Arapaima and Heterotis are cultured for food in their respective countries due to their heartiness and meat, and the arapaima is a prized sport-fish, being the largest truly freshwater fish.